simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 SimonSaysSeeq now supports resilient startup when grids are not fully connected.
 The sequencer will start even if 0 or 1 grids are detected, using the last known configuration from when 2 grids were present.

-**Grid Rediscovery**: Grid rediscovery happens **automatically via USB hotplug detection**.
-When you plug in a grid, serialosc sends a notification and the sequencer immediately detects it.
+**Grid Rediscovery**: Grid rediscovery happens **automatically via USB hotplug detection** when the sequencer is **stopped**.
+When you plug in a grid while the sequencer is not running, serialosc sends a notification and the grid is immediately detected.
 Additionally, you can manually trigger rediscovery by sending **MIDI stop**.

+**Important Restriction**: Hotplug detection is **disabled while the sequencer is running** to prevent disruption during performance.
+Stop the sequencer first to enable automatic grid detection.

 **Visual Feedback**: When a grid is detected (at startup or during rediscovery), it **flashes 2 times quickly** (150ms timing) to provide immediate visual confirmation of successful connection.